What Are the Pros and Cons of Dethatching Lawn?

 Drawbacks of Dethatching

-Despite its benefits, dethatching also has some potential downsides:
+Despite its benefits, dethatching has potential drawbacks:

 Step-by-Step Guide to Dethatching